 Most kids start school in Ecuador quite early in the morning.
 My son had be to school by 7:15 a.m.
 He got one recess period.
 And is out at 1 p.m.

 Parents usually send a bit of money with their kids to buy a snack at the vendors at the school gate or at a nearby store.
 I would send 25 to 50 cents with my kid.
-He ends up buying junk food and trashy toys.
-So whenever I have something at home to send with him I skip the school allowance.
+He ends up buying junk food and cheap toys.
+So whenever I have something at home to send with him I skipped the school allowance.